KevinKoltraka/GearHub-REACT/README.md

 Public page with a navigation bar, header image, and product categories.
 Users can view products, filter by categories, and add to the cart or wishlist.

 Products Listing Page
-Users can filter products by price range (₹200 to ₹2000), product category, ratings, and sort by price.
+Users can filter products by price range, product category, ratings, and sort by price.
 Products can be added to both wishlist and cart.

 Single Product Page
 Provides detailed product descriptions.
 Users can add products to cart or wishlist directly.